 3. Assistance for Children with Severe Disabilities

 Ontario Works is for those who are in temporary financial need.
 It’s also available to those facing a temporary financial crisis due to an emergency.
 Temporary care assistance is for those looking after a child who needs financial help but isn’t the child’s birth or adoptive parent.
-Assistance for children with severe disabilities provides extra money to help with the extra costs associated with caring for a child that has a severe disability.
+Assistance for children with severe disabilities provides extra money to help with the extra costs associated with caring for a child who has a severe disability.

 ODSP Employment Supports